RyanJeong/design-pattern/Concurrency/producer-consumer/README.md

 - Take-by-value + move: Producer/Consumer constructors accept the buffer as a `std::shared_ptr<Buffer>` by value and move it into the member (e.g. `buffer_(std::move(buffer))`)
   - Benefit: avoids one transient `shared_ptr` copy at construction (fewer atomic refcount ops) and clarifies ownership intent while preserving shared ownership semantics

+- Move semantics for items: This implementation was updated to use move semantics for produced items.
+The `Item` constructor accepts the payload by-value and moves it into the member, and `Buffer::Produce` takes `Item` by-value and moves it into the queue (i.e. `queue_.push(std::move(item))`).
+  - Benefit: callers can pass temporaries or std::move existing items to avoid extra copies; logging reads needed fields before the move to avoid using moved-from objects.